Insured Nomads Review: Honest Take for Full‑Time Travelers

 Non-medical coverage (luggage, etc.)

-These are their long-term plans for when you’re actually living somewhere abroad for a year or more, like moving to Portugal, Mexico, or Thailand.
+These are their long-term plans (backed by Allianz Partners, France) for when you’re actually living somewhere abroad for a year or more, like moving to Portugal, Mexico, or Thailand.
+You can get it with a wide range of deductibles, and just inpatient if you are treating it more as a catastrophic plan.

 They go beyond emergencies and cover regular doctor visits, prescriptions, blood tests, and even optional extras like dental or maternity care.
 Basically, it’s what you’d want if you’re setting up a home base somewhere and need real health insurance.